georgik/esp32-rust-multi-target-template/README.md

 Control: MPU-9250, buttons
 - tilt the board to move the character
-- move quickly up or press button C to teleport
+- move quickly up or press button C to perform the first action
-- move quickly down or press button B to place dynamite and destroy walls around
+- move quickly down or press button B to perform the second action

 ```
 cd m5core-fire